 Had Serious or Uncontrolled Bleeding With Xarelto?

 Thousands of patients are currently susceptible to serious risks — including death.
 And severe bleeding risks will continue for now, since no FDA-approved antidote exists.
 Across the nation, lawyers are filing suits against pharmaceutical companies.
 In an SEC filing, J&J said the number of Xarelto lawsuits grew 27% in the last year.
 And the drug is now linked to at least 370 deaths.
 It’s no wonder, then, that the drug giants Bayer and J&J are eager for Portola Pharmaceuticals to secure AndexXa’s approval.

 UPDATE: Portola Pharmaceuticals Gains FDA’s Approval for AndexXa in May 2018

 Since we originally published this post, the FDA reviewed and finally approved AndexXa on May 4, 2018.
 This drug is the first Factor Xa antidote approved to reverse anticoagulation effects in Xarelto and Eliquis patients.

 How Xarelto Bleeding Victims Can Get the Justice and Compensation They Deserve

-If you or a loved one took Xarelto and suffered serious effects, you’re not alone.
-Join the 20,000 pending lawsuits currently awaiting trial.
-To see if you may qualify for a cash settlement from Xarelto’s manufacturer, fill out your free claim review now.
-Once you’ve submitted your information, an advocate will call to discuss how to get the justice and compensation you deserve.
+If you or a loved one took Xarelto and experienced uncontrolled bleeding, you’re not alone.
+Join the 20,000+ lawsuits now waiting for trials.
+To see if you may qualify for a cash settlement, fill out your free Xarelto claim review now.
+Once you’ve submitted your information, a lawyer will call to discuss your case.
+This phone call is an important first step in getting the justice and compensation you deserve!